-Publish your COVID-19 research data to make it available for the rest of the research community.
-The data should be deposited in a public repository together with descriptive metadata.
-For many biological datatypes, there are international databases that can be considered de facto standards.
+Publish your COVID-19 research data to make it available to the rest of the scientific community.
+The data must be stored in a public repository with descriptive metadata.
+For many types of biological data, there are international databases that can be considered de facto standards.

-SciLifeLab (email@example.com) or NBIS (firstname.lastname@example.org) can provide personal consultations for where and how to share data in a public database.
-Do not hesitate to get in touch with us if you have any questions.
-Your research group does not have to be affiliated with any particular institution to get our help, we are available to help everyone affiliated with a university in Sweden.
+ELIXIR Estonia (firstname.lastname@example.org) consults where and how to share data in a public database.
+Do not hesitate to contact us if you have any questions.
+Your research group does not have to be affiliated with any specific institution to receive our help, we are available to help all the Estonian researchers.

 Here are our data submission guidelines for each specific data type:

 Raw virus data (sequences) as well as collected and annotated genomes would be submitted to the ENA database.
 Documentation provides instructions on how to upload SARS-CoV-2 data.
 Be sure to remove human-specific readings before submitting raw data (such as Shotgun sequencing).

 The host (human) sequences need to be implemented with limited access, as these are different types of personal data.
 ELIXIR Estonia (email@example.com) allows you to store this data securely in cooperation with the University of Tartu High Performance Computing Conter.
 However, it should be considered that the data must be stored and analyzed in a secure environment before being uploaded to a suitable repository.
 ELIXIR Estonia can also help with this.
 For personal data and sensitive personal data, it is recommended to upload the metadata to a suitable repository with information on who and how can access the data.
 In addition, it is recommended to add a permanent identifier (e.g., DOI) to your dataset, which can be used if the database reference is required (e.g., in an article).